haothitran/etheirys/docs/relics/zodiac-weapons.md

     - Unequip your relic weapon.
     - Select dialogue option: `Relic Weapon Atma Enhancement`
 5. Congratulations!
 You have completed this stage.
-    - For whatever reason, the last book will remain in your inventory.
-To remove it, return to G'jusana and select dialogue option: `Disposal`
+    - For whatever reason, the last book will remain in your `Key Items` inventory.
+    - To remove the last book, return to G'jusana and select dialogue option: `Disposal`

 !!! tip
     - You must have your Atma relic weapon equipped when purchasing a book and completing tasks.